luau-lang/site/_posts/2023-11-01-luau-recap-november-2023.md

 title:  "Luau Recap: November 2023"
 ---

-Hi everyone!

-The team is still quite busy working on some big updates that we hope to talk about soon, but we have some things to share in the meantime:
+Happy Halloween!
+We're still quite busy working on some big type checking updates that we hope to talk about soon, but we have a few equally exciting updates to share in the meantime!

 ## Floor Division